Laf111/CEMU-Batch-Framework/README.md

 - Handle muti users saves (per windows's profile) and online accounts (Wii-U owners);

-- This last feature allows you to handle multiple saves per user by defining as many "pseudo users" as differents saves you want (user_slot1, user_slot2...);
+- This last feature allows you to handle multiple saves per user by defining as many "pseudo users" as differents saves you want (user_slot1, user_slot2... in this case, online user account will follow);

 - Save all settings including controller profiles for each players per game;